On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: The Pure Area Minkowski Inequality

 In this Section, we extend the inequality of De Lima and Girao \cite{LG12} to outer-minimizing $\Omega_{0}$.
 In their paper, these authors considered the functional

 under smooth star-shaped IMCF.
 Notice that if

-over a star-shaped, $H> 0$ $\Sigma_{0}$, then $P(0) \geq Q(0)$ and so inequality \eqref{minkowski_area} is implied by Brendle-Hung-Wang's inequality.
+then $P(0) \geq Q(0)$, and so in this case inequality \eqref{minkowski} implies \eqref{minkowski_area} for mean-convex, star-shaped $\Sigma_{0}$.
 In fact, condition \eqref{volume_diff} is preserved under smooth IMCF due to the Heintze-Karcher inequality, so it suffices to show that the quantity $P(t)$ is monotone non-increasing over the largest interval $(0,\tilde{t})$ on which